dlab-berkeley/programming-fundamentals/1-6_python.md

 > #### Don't forget me quit yet
 >
-> Even if you use an IDE, you'll be hardpressed to avoid the shell the rest
+> Even if you use an IDE, you'll be hard pressed to avoid the shell the rest
 > of your life.
 When it comes to package installation, `pip install` via
 > the shell is still the easiest way.